News May 03, 2021

 The solution – a cookie rewriting app

 This is why we propose a solution: the cookie rewriting app.
 This piece of software allows you to extend the lifetime of selected cookies from your website to make sure they do not expire after only 7 days.
 This is possible because we place the cookie as if it was placed by your website instead of the advertising platform (aka rewriting).
-It is unexpected that browsers will start blocking such cookies because many websites rely on them heavily, for instance to track items in a basket.
+It is unexpected that browsers will start blocking such cookies because many websites rely on them heavily, for instance, to track items in a basket.
 A prime candidate for the rewriting service is the Google Analytics cookie.
-With the GA cookie being rewritten, it once agains allows you to reliably build attribution analysis without being constrained by the need to differentiate between browsers.
+With the GA cookie being rewritten, it once again allows you to reliably build attribution analysis without being constrained by the need to differentiate between browsers.
 Furthermore, you regain your ability to view the full journey on all browsers and understand your channel performance.